Category: E-Commerce

 Dashboards Without Decisions

-And today one of the most frequent AI anti-patterns is the decisionless dashboard.
+One of the most common AI anti-patterns today is the decisionless dashboard.

 • Monitor performance